 - be definitive

-We’ll look at each of those goals in a moment, but first let’s consider how we’re going to do this.
+We’ll look at each of those goals in a moment, but first let’s consider some practicalities.

-The obvious answer is “the client”, but that’s the wrong answer.
+The obvious answer might be “the client”, but that’s the wrong answer.
 The IT Project Manager will have more experience and knows what questions to ask.
-Often, previous experience will help.
 The Requirements Document for the database server built last year may be a good starting point for this mail server.

 We’re often told what the word “assume” does, but there are times when making assumptions is a sensible thing to do.
 Writing the first draft of the Requirements Document is one such occasion.
 We can make a good first-pass guess at what’s needed, and then refine it with the client.